praj-bellakka/tp/docs/UserGuide.md

 <p>&nbsp;</p>

 #### View personal data: `list /user`
-View all the personal body measurements including gender, age, weight, height and calorie goal
+View all the personal body measurements including gender, age, weight, height and calorie goal.
 Format: `list /user`

 Sample output:
 ```
 Here are the matching foods in your database: